Central Provident Fund

 - above 55 years of age

 - domestic servants who are not on Foreign Worker Levy Scheme

 - expatriates on employment or professional visit passes who were employed before 1 August 1995.

 - market research interviewers

 - on temporary, probationary, part-time or piece-rate employment

 - school leavers

 - undergraduates on vacation jobs, unless their training has been approved by their institutions or the Science Council of Singapore

 - work permit holders not on Foreign Levy Scheme.

-Our accounting firm provides accounting, tax filing and payroll services for SME and MNC.
-Please visit CPF website or contact our friendly consultants at 68505451 or email@example.com for more information regards to CPF contributions.
+Our accounting firm provides accounting, tax filing and payroll services for SMEs and MNCs.
+Please visit CPF website or contact our friendly consultants at 68505451 or firstname.lastname@example.org for more information regards to CPF contributions.